pegesund/heysql/README.md

 	HeySqlPerson generateSimpleDbOperations: 'person'.
 ```

-You will now have this functionality for this class:
+You will now have this functionality for the class:

 	- Getter and setters
 	- The object methods insert and update